About CRT-D Shock Therapy

-While you won’t feel any noticeable sensations when your ICD or S-ICD is monitoring your heart, shock therapy for an arrhythmia may be very noticeable.
-It’s important to know what to expect in advance.
+While you won’t feel any noticeable sensations when your CRT-D device is monitoring your heart, shock therapy for an arrhythmia may be very noticeable.
+The sensations from shock therapy will only last for a moment, but it’s important to know what to expect in advance.

 Before you experience symptoms or receive a shock, talk to your healthcare team about a plan for contacting your doctor and, if necessary, emergency personnel.
 It’s also a good idea to consider the following suggestions: